 where $\calG$ is a possibly infinite-dimensional set and $\ploss: \Theta \times \G \rightarrow \R$ is a function of both the target parameter $\theta \in \Theta$ and an unknown \emph{nuisance parameter}~$g \in \calG$.

-This framework originates from semiparametric inference~\citep{levit1979infinite,linnik2008statistical,bickel1993efficient,van2000asymptotic}, wherein the risk is a Kullback-Leibler (KL) divergence and $g$ provides information about the true data-generating distribution $\prob$, but is not of primary scientific interest.
-While the partially specified loss framework from~\eqref{eq:loss_class} originates from this specific literature, it is not limited to semiparametric inference problems, and connects to many areas of interest.
-For instance, profile likelihood methods \citep{murphy2000onprofile, pavlichin2019approximate, hao2019thebroad} reduce~\eqref{eq:loss_class} by applying a pointwise minimum over $g \in \calG$ to then construct a problem that can be solved in $\theta \in \Theta$.
+This framework originates from semiparametric estimation and inference~\citep{levit1979infinite,linnik2008statistical,bickel1993efficient,van2000asymptotic}, where the risk is a Kullback-Leibler (KL) divergence and $g$ provides information about the true data-generating distribution $\prob$, but is not of primary scientific interest.
+However, the partially specified loss formulation from~\eqref{eq:loss_class} is not limited to semiparametric estimation and inference problems.
+This framework connects to many areas of interest, including profile likelihood based learning~\citep{murphy2000onprofile, pavlichin2019approximate, hao2019thebroad} and distributionally robust learning~\citep{shapiro2017distributionally, Levy2020Large-Scale, mehta2024distributionally}.

+For instance, profile likelihood based learning reduces~\eqref{eq:loss_class} by applying a pointwise minimum over $g \in \calG$ to then construct a problem that can be solved in $\theta \in \Theta$.
 Another example arises in applications with distribution shifts, for which $g$ represents an unknown test data distribution that may differ from the one from which the training data were drawn.
-Distributionally robust optimization \citep{shapiro2017distributionally, Levy2020Large-Scale, mehta2024distributionally} reduces~\eqref{eq:loss_class} by instead taking a pointwise maximum over $\calG$ and solving the resulting saddle-point problem.
-While the pointwise minimum and maximum are natural reductions, it is often the case that the application admits a ``true'' $g_0 \in \calG$ and the loss class is reduced by first estimating $g_0$ with auxiliary data to produce some $\hg$, which we refer to as \emph{double/debiased machine learning}, or DML, following \citet{chernozhukov2018double}.
+Distributionally robust learning reduces~\eqref{eq:loss_class} by instead taking a pointwise maximum over $\calG$ and solving the resulting problem.
+Although the pointwise minimum and maximum are natural reductions, it is often the case that there is a ``true'' $g_0 \in \calG$ and the loss class is reduced by first estimating $g_0$ with auxiliary data to produce some $\hg$, which we refer to as \emph{double/debiased machine learning}, or DML, following \citet{chernozhukov2018double}.
 The problem~\eqref{eq:erm} is then thought to be derived via $\ploss_0(\theta) \equiv \ploss(\theta, g_0)$ in this case (see examples in \Cref{sec:osl}).
 This is the focus of this paper.